1. What should I do if my tween resists bonding activities?

 The tween years can be a challenging phase for both children and parents.
 As your child navigates the transition between childhood and adolescence, it becomes crucial to strengthen the parent-child bond.
 Building a solid connection during this period fosters trust and understanding and lays the foundation for a healthy parent-child relationship throughout their teenage years and beyond.
 This article presents a comprehensive guide to help you bond with your tween and nurture a deeper connection.
 Here are some tips to help you bond with your tween children:

-4. Engage in their interests: Show interest in your tween’s hobbies, activities, and passions.
+- Engage in their interests: Show interest in your tween’s hobbies, activities, and passions.
 Whether it’s music, books, video games, or sports, please try to understand and engage in discussions about their interests.
-You can even participate together in these activities when appropriate.
+You can even participate in these activities together when appropriate.

-6. Respect their independence: Tweens crave autonomy and independence.
+- Respect their independence: Tweens crave autonomy and independence.
 Give them opportunities to make choices and decisions within safe boundaries.
-Allow them to take on more responsibility, such as managing their schedules or contributing to family decisions, and This shows that you trust and respect their growing maturity.
+Allow them to take on more responsibility, such as managing their schedules or contributing to family decisions.
+This shows that you trust and respect their growing maturity.

 How can I ensure a strong bond with my tween when I have a busy schedule?